okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 Imagine we are deploying a web server.
 If we have a config management solution, this could take minutes instead of hours.

-System auditing will also be a hassle
+System auditing will also be a hassle for disaster recovery too.